 At the time of my diagnosis, I was teaching nursing.
 I’d stand before the class teaching pharmacology and then poof the words and train of thought would just disappear.
 At the time I was going through many personal transitions and chucked this all up to being stressed and overwhelmed.

 I was suffering from short term memory loss, extreme hair loss, depression-like symptoms and rapid weight gain.
 Once I was diagnosed, I took the prescribed medications.
-I will never forget calling my brother and telling him how sad I was that I would have to deal with this for the rest of my life.
+Not much was discussed with me about my condition, I would live.
+Take the medicine daily until death do us part.
 A life sentence.

 Cannabis and Hypothyroidism